 Pace Breaker Short Pockets

 The Pace Breaker Short features three pockets.
-There’s the traditional left and right open-facing pockets which are deep enough for your phone, keys, and other belonging, and there’s a zip pocket on the right side.
+There are the traditional left and right open-facing pockets which are deep enough for your phone, keys, and other belongings, and there’s a zip pocket on the right side.

 The zip pocket is nice because it can fit your phone fairly well.
-The only real drawback is that this short is so lightweight in nature when you zip your phone in this pocket, the shell ends up swinging around a bit.
+The only real drawback is that this short is so lightweight that when you zip your phone in this pocket, the shell ends up swinging around a bit.
 Not the biggest deal, but something I noticed.

 Construction Details